berops/claudie/docs/input-manifest/example.md

     #     count:            # Static number of nodes in this nodepool.
     #     serverType:       # Machine type of the nodes in this nodepool.
     #     image:            # OS image of the nodes in the nodepool.
-    #     storageDiskSize:  # Disk size of the storage disk for compute nodepool.
+    #     storageDiskSize:  # Disk size of the storage disk for compute nodepool. (optional)
     #     autoscaler:       # Autoscaler configuration.
 Mutually exclusive with Count.
     #       min:            # Minimum number of nodes in nodepool.
     #       max:            # Maximum number of nodes in nodepool.
     #     labels:           # Map of custom user defined labels for this nodepool.
-This field is optional and is ignored if used in Loadbalancer cluster.
+This field is optional and is ignored if used in Loadbalancer cluster. (optional)
     #     taints:           # Array of custom user defined taints for this nodepool.
-This field is optional and is ignored if used in Loadbalancer cluster.
+This field is optional and is ignored if used in Loadbalancer cluster. (optional)
+    #       - key:          # The taint key to be applied to a node.
+    #         value:        # The taint value corresponding to the taint key.
+    #         effect:       # The effect of the taint on pods that do not tolerate the taint.
     #
     # Example definitions for each provider
     dynamic: